 Get in touch – we’d love to hear from you!
 And if after browsing our website you still have questions, you are now at the page you need!

-- For information on Dupuytren’s disease or frozen shoulder, or general enquiries, contact our chairperson Anna
+- For information on Dupuytren’s disease or frozen shoulder, contact our chairperson Anna

 - For information on Ledderhose disease contact our trustee Gary

 - For information on Peyronie’s disease contact our trustee Birgir

 We do try our best to answer as soon as we can, it may be a few days though so don’t worry if you don’t get a quick reply!
 A lot of questions can be answered by checking our website, especially under Treatment the page with doctors, clinics and organisations.
 You can also contact us via Facebook or Twitter (@Dupuytrens).
 We do not have a charity phone line at this stage so advise is given via email or Facebook.
 To receive our newsletter sign up here.
 To become a member of the society please leave your details on this page.